 We’re in the thick of the holiday season and the urge to eat baked goods for every meal of the day is very real at the moment.
-I’ve seen several ginger-molasses and snickerdoodle cookie recipes on social media that I’d straight up arm wrestle Santa for.
+I’ve seen several ginger-molasses and snickerdoodle cookie recipes on social media that I’d arm wrestle Santa for.
 Can you relate?
-That, coupled with the fact that Ben keeps bringing home full sized Snickers bars (why oh why do they have to pair so well with a cabernet night cap?!) means I’ve been even more intentional than usual about cooking healthy meals at home so I don’t have to think twice about indulging a little extra over the next month or so.
+That said, I’ve been even more intentional than usual about cooking healthy meals at home so I don’t have to think twice about indulging a little extra over the next month or so.

 In addition to my Christmas cookie cravings, I’ve also been dreaming about a big bowl of gluten-free Pad Thai from my favorite Thai restaurant here in town.
 In the spirit of making healthy choices though, I decided to make a healthy, Pad Thai(ish) dish at home.
 Thai Peanut Chicken and Sweet Potato Noodles swaps rice noodles for vitamin-rich sweet potato noodles, and will curb your craving for take out in just 15 minutes!

 If you’ve been on the fence about ordering a spiralizer, or asking for one for the holidays, this dish is going to send you over the edge.
 It.
 Is.
 Incredible!
 Skinny spiralized sweet potatoes are sauteed with broccoli and chopped chicken then tossed with an easy peanut sauce made with fridge and pantry staples.
 Like I said, this dish goes from skillet to bowl in 15 minutes, which is a fraction of the time it takes to pick up take out or wait for the delivery driver to arrive – plus it’s a TON healthier.